 Headgear includes chemical-resistant hoods and chemical-resistant hats with a wide brim.
 Some labels require headgear – ensure that the headgear chosen will not absorb the spray.

 Respirator requirements on pesticide labels are very specific when required for pesticide handling tasks.
-Generally, the label will require either a dust/mist filtering (particulate-removing) respirator, or a respirator with an organic-vapor cartridge or canister fitted with a prefilter.
-Use only respirators certified by the National Institute for Occupational Safety and Health (NIOSH).
+See the module on Respirators within this website for more detailed information.
+Use only respirators approved by the National Institute for Occupational Safety and Health (NIOSH).
 See the OSHA Respiratory Protection Regulation (29 CFR).

 If you are required by the pesticide label to use a respirator an initial medical evaluation is also required by law.

 Self-contained, canister and cartridge style respirators require a tight seal to the face and must be fit tested before use.
 Fit testing is also required annually, or when the type of respirator changes, or when there are significant changes in weight or facial features.

 Only a trained person or safety professional should conduct the fit testing, according to the instructions included with the respirator or other fit test protocols specific to the model.
 Tight-sealing respirators cannot be worn by persons having facial hair (such as beards), jewelry, or other obstructions where the respirator contacts the face.